 Pelaez Lopez is a former steering committee member of Familia: Trans Queer Liberation Movement, and currently serves on the steering committee of the Black LGBT Migrant Project (BLMP).
-Through BLMP, Pelaez Lopez is committed to support and uplift the voices of Black LGBTQIA+ immigrants by continuously questioning migration.
-Their work asks: What are the human conditions that create the forced migration of LGBTQIA+ Black people?; and How are Black Indigenous futures imagined, shaped and actualized?
+Through BLMP, Pelaez Lopez is committed to support and uplift the voices of Black LGBTQIA+ migrants by continuously questioning migration.
+Their work with BLMP asks: What are the human conditions that create the forced migration of LGBTQIA+ Black people?; and How are Black Indigenous futures imagined, shaped and actualized?

-Currently, Pelaez Lopez is living in the San Francisco Bay Area where they are a Ph.D. candidate at the University of California – Berkeley.
+Currently, Pelaez Lopez is living in the San Francisco Bay Area and they are a Ph.D. candidate at the University of California – Berkeley.
 Their dissertation, Fugitive Authorship: UndocuBlack Immigrants and the Literary Imaginary, examines the development of undocumented Black Indigenous (undocuBlack) literature and their legal and cultural understandings of U.S. citizenship between 2008-2019.
-In reading cultural production crafted from the embodied experiences of undocumented migrants, the dissertation reveals the degree to which undocuBlack conceptualizations and criticisms of citizenship depart from a singular analysis of Federal Immigration law to also examine the structures of settler-colonialism in the U.S. and the global circuit of anti-Black violence.
-In doing so, Pelaez Lopez argues that undocuBlack artists enter assemblages with African American and Native American social movements to de-commercialize narratives of citizenship that depend on settler-colonial conquest and Black subjugation.
+In reading cultural production crafted from the embodied experiences of undocumented migrants, the dissertation reveals the degree to which undocuBlack conceptualizations of citizenship depart from a singular analysis of Federal Immigration law to also examine the structures of settler-colonialism in the U.S. and the global circuit of anti-Black violence.
+In doing so, Pelaez Lopez argues that undocuBlack cultural workers enter assemblages with African American and Native American communities to demand reparations and (body, land, and linguistic) sovereignty, asks that directly transgress the narrative demands of the immigrant rights movement.